 Quicksilver is a new boat for a new generation, inspired by the past.
 We are striving to extend the reach of human endeavour and advance Britain’s technological achievements on the world stage.

-The Quicksilver World Water Speed Record Challenge is a collaborative venture uniting highly-skilled people and firms across the broad span of British industry, drawn together by the author Nigel Macknight.
-Its ultimate aim, to bring this prestigious international prize back to these shores after a long absence.
+The Quicksilver World Water Speed Record Challenge is a collaborative venture uniting highly-skilled people and firms from across the broad span of British industry, drawn together by the man who founded the project, author Nigel Macknight.
+Our ultimate aim is to bring this prestigious international prize back to these shores after its long absence.

-It is sobering to reflect that it is now almost 60 years since the last British boat to hold the record was built.
+It is very sobering to reflect that it is now almost 60 years since the last British boat driven to record success was built …

 Australia has held the World Water Speed Record for 34 years, in spite of competition from America.
-The record stands at 317.60 mph (511.11 kph).
-It is 46 years since Britain last held the record, way back in Donald Campbell’s time.
-The Quicksilver team aims to break Australia’s long hold on it and return it to the shores of our nation, which has made more water-speed history than any other.
+The record speed is 317.60 mph (511.11 kph).
+It is 46 years since Britain was the holder, way back in Donald Campbell’s time.
+The Quicksilver team aims to break Australia’s long stranglehold and return the trophy to our nation, which has made more water-speed history than any other.

 The Quicksilver craft is steadily taking shape on a diet of loyal support, some small-scale private funding and irrepressible enthusiasm for the task in hand.
 Our philosophy is to employ modern technology in design, construction and operation so as to increase safety margins very substantially beyond what has been feasible in the past.